12 of the Best Birdwatching Holidays

 Also look for: Puffin, fulmar, guillemot, red-throated diver, eider duck

-Take me there: Birding in Iceland Self-drive to North Iceland’s top birding spots, including Lake Myvatn and Jokulsa Canyon.
+Take me there: Tailor made self-drive to focusing on North Iceland’s top birding spots, including Lake Myvatn and Jokulsa Canyon.

 Non-feathered highlights: Amazing volcanic scenery around Lake Myvatn, whale watching at Husavik, Dettifoss waterfall